U.S. Visa Renewals by Mail for Australian Citizens

-US Consulates in Australia are allowing some individuals to mail in their visa renewal applications after meeting certain criteria stated online through US Travel Docs.
+US Consulates in Australia offer services for some individuals to mail in their visa renewal applications after meeting certain criteria.
 Primarily, the visa applicant must:

 - Be renewing the same type of visa class as your existing visa.

 - Your current, existing visa has been valid within the last 24-months.

 - You must be physically in the Consular jurisdiction.

 - Your current visa or passport has not been lost or stolen.

 In the past, Consulates would require that an applicants’ most recent visa be valid within the past 12-month period to qualify for a mail-in application.